vectorgrp/sil-kit-fmu-importer/README.md

 When receiving data for a specific variable more than once before a simulation time step is executed, the last received value is used ("last-is-best").
 2. The simulation step of the FMU is executed.
 3. All output variables are read from the FMU and published via SIL Kit.

-> (Structural) parameters are only published at the beginning of a simulation (t=0), because they are not meant to change after the simulation started.

 <details>
   <summary>Sequence of a synchronized simulation step</summary>